aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 X, Y = np.meshgrid(x, y)

 # Compute the rhs.
 Note that we non-dimensionalize the coordinates
-# variables x and y with the size of the domain in respective dire-
+# x and y with the size of the domain in their respective dire-
-# ction.
+# ctions.
 b = (np.sin(np.pi*X)*np.cos(np.pi*Y)
   + np.sin(5.0*np.pi*X)*np.cos(5.0*np.pi*Y))